 Monitoring Default Risk

-As we’ve mentioned before, myopically chasing yield can be a dangerous game.
+, myopically chasing yield can be a dangerous game.
 We still believe that it will be at least a couple of years before we’re in the phase of the credit cycle when bond defaults are a serious concern.
 But investors shouldn’t disregard this risk just because default rates remain low.
 Companies have defaulted in the past year, and the lower the credit quality, the greater the probability of default.

 There are warning signs to watch for.
 Price declines have always preceded the default phase of the credit cycle by a considerable amount of time, and we’re beginning to see issuer-specific events occurring.
 These are a telltale sign of the coming shift in the credit cycle.
 For example, a major retailer recently saw its bond price fall by 15%, and its outlook for recovery doesn’t look positive.

 Looser Underwriting Standards